Why knowledge graphs are key to working with data efficiently, powerfully

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

-This post is by Dr. Mukta Paliwal, senior domain expert at Persistent Systems.
+This post is by Dr. Mukta Paliwal, senior data scientist at Persistent Systems.

 As many as 50% of Gartner client inquiries on the topic of artificial intelligence involve a discussion involving the use of graph technology, the market research firm said in its Top 10 Data and Analytics Trends for 2021.
 Every large enterprise wants to exploit available data to bring more insights for doing business at scale.
 To achieve this, connected data has become a logical need, as it helps in bringing context within the existing organizational data to create knowledge.